 Alexander Elliott Miller

-With backgrounds in rock, classical and jazz guitar, Miller has performed extensively as a solo guitarist and as a member of the What’s Next?
+With backgrounds in rock, classical and jazz guitar, Miller has performed extensively as a solo guitarist, and as a member of the What’s Next?
 Ensemble.
-He has been a frequent performer of his own compositions for guitar, especially his classical guitar solo Flatiron, and a new large suite, TO....OBLIVION: Historic Landmarks Around Los Angeles, a work for electric guitar, electronics and video that examines the constantly changing landscape of Los Angeles.
-He has performed as a guest guitarist with the Long Beach Opera, the Color Field Ensemble, and appeared as a lead guitarist for singer Mikey Ferrari at Hollywood’s Whisky a Go Go.
+He has been a frequent performer of his own compositions for guitar, especially his classical guitar solo, Flatiron, and a new large suite, TO….OBLIVION: Historic Landmarks Around Los Angeles, a work for electric guitar, electronics and video that examines the constantly changing landscape of Los Angeles.
+He has performed as a guest guitarist with the Long Beach Opera, CSULB Chamber Choir, the Color Field Ensemble, and appeared as a lead guitarist for singer Mikey Ferrari at Hollywood’s Whisky a Go Go.

-Miller is on the faculty of California State University Long Beach, where he teaches music theory, composition and musicianship at the Bob Cole Conservatory of Music.
-During the Spring of 2017 at CSULB, he will serve as the Acting Graduate Advisor.
-He also works at Chapman University, teaching Sight Reading for Vocal Majors and Fundamentals, and in the Spring of 2016, initiated a new Songwriting and Composition course for non-music majors.
+Miller is faculty at California State University Long Beach, where he teaches music theory, composition and musicianship at the Bob Cole Conservatory of Music.
+During the Spring of 2017 at CSULB, he served as the Interim Graduate Advisor.
+He also works at Chapman University, teaching Sight Reading for Vocal Majors and Fundamentals, and in the Spring of 2016, initiated and developed a new Composition and Songwriting course for non-music majors.

-He holds a Doctor of Musical Arts degree in Composition from the University of Southern California, a Master of Music in Composition from the Eastman School of Music, and Bachelor of Music degrees in Composition & Guitar Performance from the University of Colorado at Boulder, with additional studies in Max/MSP at UC Berkeley’s Center for New Music & Audio Technology (CNMAT).
+He holds a Doctor of Musical Arts degree in Composition from the University of Southern California, a Master of Music in Composition from the Eastman School of Music, and Bachelor of Music degrees in Composition & Guitar Performance from the University of Colorado at Boulder.

 For more information, please visit www.alexanderemiller.com.